 In brief, the Committee’s mission is to protect “judicial independence and the rule of law.
 To preserve “fair and impartial courts,” and respond “to unjust criticism of the judiciary and the media.”
 Great.

 Problem.
-The unethical, oath breaking, law breaking judges.
-Dark money and funny business influencing court rulings
+The unethical, oath-breaking judges.
+Dark money and funny business influences court rulings

 Another challenge facing the courts, and the judges, who faithfully and impartially discharge their duties, and stand firm against corruption, includes the problem within.